ngonzalez/appdirect/README.md

 Notes:
 brew is a package manager available on OSX (http://brew.sh)

+1/ Create an Application on Twitter (https://apps.twitter.com), get Access Tokens, add them to node/twitter.js file

-1/ Setup the Node.js Proxy with NPM dependencies and run the script
+2/ Setup the Node.js Proxy with NPM dependencies and run the script

 ```
 brew install node